 Societe Generale SA (GLE), Royal Bank of Canada, and Bank of America Corp.
-(BAC) are among nine additional banks subpoenaed in a multistate investigation of alleged manipulation of Libor, according to a person familiar with the matter.
+(BAC:US) are among nine additional banks subpoenaed in a multistate investigation of alleged manipulation of Libor, according to a person familiar with the matter.

 The subpoenas, issued by New York Attorney General Eric Schneiderman starting in August, bring to 16 the number of banks subpoenaed in the states’ investigation, said the person, who asked not to be identified because there wasn’t authorization to speak publicly.

 Schneiderman and Connecticut Attorney General George Jepsen have been jointly investigating claims that banks rigged the London interbank offered rate, or Libor, a worldwide benchmark for borrowing.
 The same person said in August that seven banks were subpoenaed in their investigation, including JPMorgan Chase & Co.
-(JPM) and Barclays Plc.
+(JPM:US) and Barclays Plc.
 (BARC)